romklao/mws-restaurant-stage3/README.md

 5. In the config file, replace the text `YOUR_GOOGLE_MAPS_API_KEY` with your own Google Maps API key.

-6. In a terminal, check the version of Python you have: python -V. If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000`
+6. In a terminal, check the version of Python you have: python -V and launch a local client server using Python from your terminal:

+    * Python 2: `python -m SimpleHTTPServer 8000`
+    * Python 3: `python3 -m http.server 8000`

+7. Visit the site in your browser at http://localhost:8000